demirtasdurmus/nexpresst/README.md

 ### Error Handling

-You can optionally register an `onError` middleware to your global router to handle errors gracefully.
+You can optionally register an `onError` middleware with global router to handle errors gracefully.

 ```ts
 // @/app/lib/middlewares/error-handler.ts